Students will have to complete a mandatory 40 hours of civic engagement in order to obtain the Ontario Secondary School Diploma (OSSD).

-- We can help you find a matching volunteer opportunity that is right for you
+We can help you find volunteer gigs that are right for you.

 Students may start accumulating community involvement hours in the summer before they enter Grade 9.